michelleruizk0/michelleruizk0/README.md

 ```
 I'm a Computer Engineering student
 ----------------------------------
-💻 I am a self-taught Full Stack Developer and a
+💻 I am a self-taught Full
-Machine Learning Developer

 📚 I'm studying at UPIICSA a college in Mexico City